ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/querying.markdown

   to the [hashing algorithm](../sharding/overview#how-documents-are-distributed-among-shards), which determines the bucket ID and thus the shard.

 * The document ID parameter is not required to be one of the documents you are querying for;
-  it is just used to calculate the target shard to query.
+  it is just used to determine the target shard to query.
 See the following examples:

 {NOTE: }

 **Query a selected shard**:

-Query only the shard containing document `users/1`:
+Query only the shard containing document `companies/1`:

 {CODE-TABS}
 {CODE-TAB:csharp:Query query_selected_shard_1@Sharding\ShardingQuerying.cs /}